natbutter/juicer/README.md

 # juicer
 PBS version of https://github.com/aidenlab/juicer for Flashlite HPC.

+If you find this useful, please acknowledge us, e.g:

+*The authors acknowledge code provided the Sydney Informatics Hub, a Core Research Facility of the University of Sydney.*

 # Simple Intructions
 To replicate the workflow from [https://github.com/aidenlab/juicer/wiki/Running-Juicer-on-a-cluster](https://github.com/aidenlab/juicer/wiki/Running-Juicer-on-a-cluster) follow these steps: